rwb/ccjs710-fall2024/README.md

 * Reminder: Assignment #2 is due tomorrow by 11:59pm.
 Please submit your clearly organized results in a single pdf file.
 * Tonight's topics: measures of association for contingency tables and introduction to logistic regression.
 * At the end of last class, we examined the classical treatment effect, the sampling distribution of the classical treatment effect, and a point estimator for the relative risk statistic.
 We now consider the sampling distribution of the relative risk statistic.
+* The relative risk statistic is attractive because it has a "times more likely" interpretation.

 #### 20. Sampling variability of relative risk (sometimes also called "risk ratios").